luxfi/LPs/LPs/lp-7083-t-chain-threshold-signature-chain-specification.md

 ## Backwards Compatibility

-The T-Chain supersedes M-Chain MPC functionality from LP-0013/0014.
+The T-Chain supersedes T-Chain MPC functionality from LP-0013/0014.
 Migration path:

-1. M-Chain keys can be imported via resharing ceremony
+1. T-Chain keys can be imported via resharing ceremony
 2. Existing bridge integrations continue working
 3. New deployments should use T-Chain directly